Savvy Processors Reveal Best Practices on Drying

 One veteran processor who has been involved in several turnaround projects at various molding companies put it like this: “Drying is the most misunderstood and poorly applied process facing the industry today.
 I’m talking about fundamental things done consistently wrong.”

-This particular molder, who also asked to remain recalls a humbling experience of his own.
+This particular molder, who also asked to remain anonymous. recalls a humbling experience of his own.
 “I was working with a dryer that was operating just fine for a long time; then out of nowhere, it wasn’t drying at all.
 We checked the beds, the filters, the connections, everything you could imagine.
 Nothing helped.
 So we called the supplier, and they sent a technician in the next day.
 He checked the same things we did.
 Then he asked for a ladder.
 He thought maybe the lid wasn’t assembled properly.
 He climbed up and found the lid wasn’t even on the drying hopper.
 Someone had removed it for cleaning and never put it back.”

 Making matters worse, as a result of downsizing caused by the economic downturn, some processors—smaller ones especially—have streamlined, if not eliminated, their manufacturing maintenance staffs.
 In some cases, they’ve shifted that responsibility to engineering.
 But engineers generally have other things to do beyond tending to dryers, so matters like checking filters, air flow, and desiccant beds get put off.
 And off.